 - Alternatives to Tygacil should be considered in patients with severe infections.

 - Adverse events involving Tygacil can be reported to the FDA MedWatch program at www.fda.gov/medwatch.

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 If you have questions about this safety communication, you can reach us at: firstname.lastname@example.org.

-FDA Drug Safety Podcast for Healthcare Professionals: Increased risk of death with Tygacil (tigecycline) compared to other antibiotics used to treat similar infections - mp3(MP3 - 8.1MB) FDA Drug Safety Communication: Increased risk of death with Tygacil (tigecycline) compared to other antibiotics used to treat similar infections
+FDA Drug Safety Podcast for Healthcare Professionals: Increased risk of death with Tygacil (tigecycline) compared to other antibiotics used to treat similar infections - mp3(MP3 - 8.1MB) [ARCHIVED] FDA Drug Safety Communication: Increased risk of death with Tygacil (tigecycline) compared to other antibiotics used to treat similar infections

 Tigecycline (marketed as Tygacil) Information